 Any employee who has commenced terminal leave during the year, shall only receive a pro-rata share of the allowance up to the date terminal leave commenced.
+Effective January 1, 2013, this section shall be deleted.

-If at any time the City makes any uniform change, the initial cost of requiring each firefighter to change his or her uniform shall be borne by the City and shall not be borne out of any part of the firefighter's uniform or cleaning allowance.
+If at any time the City makes any uniform change, the initial cost of requiring each firefighter to change his or her uniform shall be borne by the City.

-Any employee who has commenced terminal leave during the year, shall only receive a pro-rata share of the allowance up to the date terminal leave commenced.
+On or before December 31, 2012, any employee who has commenced terminal leave during the year, shall only receive a pro-rata share of the allowance up to the date terminal leave commenced.

 A personal protection device to be attached to each SCBA (self contained breathing apparatus) shall be provided to each employee at no expense to the employee.
-Further, the City agrees to take whatever steps are necessary, if any, to be in compliance with N.J.A.C.
+Further, the City agrees to take whatever steps are necessary, if any, to be in compliance with

+N.J.A.C.
 12.100-42(a) 9& 29 CFR Part 1910.156(3); compliance costs, if any, shall be borne by the City.
 A list of safety equipment shall be mutually agreed to and codified within the parties' collective negotiations agreement.

 Any firefighter who has had his or her uniform damaged in the line of duty shall have that portion or all of his or her uniform completely replaced and the costs shall be borne by the City.
 Any item of personal property, usually carried by the average person, belonging to a firefighter, which is damaged in the line of duty shall be replaced and the costs shall be borne by the City, except that the replacement of a watch or time piece shall be limited to a maximum of fifty (\$50.00) dollars and eye-glasses or contact lenses shall be limited to a maximum of one hundred (\$100.00) dollars above replacement costs not covered by insurance or replacement in kind.
-Effective January 1, 2010, the reimbursement for replacement of a watch or time piece damaged in the line of duty shall increase to \$100.00 and reimbursement for the replacement of eyeglasses or contact lenses damaged in the line of duty shall increase to \$150.00.
-In no event shall the cost to the City exceed actual replacement cost.
+Effective January 1, 2010, the reimbursement for replacement of a watch or time piece damaged in the line of duty shall increase to \$100.00 and reimbursement for the replacement of eyeglasses or contact lenses damaged in the line of duty shall increase to In no event shall the cost to the City exceed actual replacement cost of the superior it is determined that a uniform or any part thereof should be replaced, the firefighter shall replace same.